yankurniawan/ansiblehttp/README.md

 ansiblehttp
 ===========

-A python script to trigger ansible run using http request.
+A python script to trigger ansible run in AWS VPC using http request.

 You need to install cherrypy first: